Europe’s renowned tech hub is gaining tremendous popularity recently. Expats love it, but is Lisbon still cheap? Let’s compare!

 The final answer is very subjective.
 It depends heavily on your professional competencies, income streams, and spending habits.

 For most expats, the cost of living in Lisbon is much less than the country they’re relocating from.
-The truth is, Lisbon is not at all cheap as it used to be before it got so famous.
-The hype made prices increase but also did inflation.
+The truth is, Lisbon is not as cheap as it used to be before it got so famous.
+The hype made prices increase, but also did inflation.

 Depending on what you’re used to, Lisbon might still be super cheap.
-But there’s no denying that you’ll have to choose well your restaurants or rent if you are on a budget.
+But there’s no denying that you’ll have to choose between dining out and paying rent if you are on a budget.

 So, what are your thoughts?
 Is Lisbon still cheap by your standards?